Usage of past tense and past perfect tense

 lived in Canada 1980s.

-Similarly, even if there is more the one event, say two, three or four, you can not mark all of them with past perfect.
-At least, one function should be there in simple past, naturally the last of the events, to expose the chronological difference
+Similarly, even if there is more the one event, say two, three, or four, you can not mark all of them with past perfect.
+At least, one function should be there in simple past, naturally the last of the events, to expose the chronological difference.

-3. When the events that occurred in the past are not distinguishable in regard to the timing, or if they occurred at the same time, then only simple past should be used for all the events.
+3. When the events that occurred in the past are not distinguishable in regard to the timing, or if they occurred at the same time, then only a simple past should be used for all the events.

 Ex: As I